 - Look for leaks.

 With the engine off, check the pavement under the car.
 A wet black stain means leaking oil.
 A reddish stain is transmission fluid or power steering fluid.
 If the stain is colorless or green, it could be a leak in the cooling system.
-A colored stain could also mean leaking break fluid.
+A colored stain could also mean leaking brake fluid.
 A clear leak that smells like gas probably is gas and could signify a fuel system leak.
-Don't linger over the spill because gas is toxic to breathe and highly flammable.
+Don’t linger over the spill because gas is toxic to breathe and highly flammable.

 - Check the radiator.